Ranger Tag and Omni Tag-Based Masking in BigQuery¶

 Required Fields for BigQuery Tag Creation¶

-When creating Ranger tags for BigQuery, you must configure the following required fields:
+When creating Ranger or Omni tags for BigQuery, you must configure the following required fields:

 Use Cases¶

-Applying Ranger Tag-Based Masking Policy for End User¶
+Applying Ranger Tag or Omni Tag-Based Masking Policy for End User¶

-This guide outlines the steps to create Ranger tag-based masking policies in Privacera using traditional Ranger tags with custom attributes.
+This guide outlines the steps to create Ranger tag-based or Omni tag-based masking policies in Privacera using Ranger tags or Omni tags with custom attributes.

 Scenario